 Used Toyota Prius Mk3 buying guide

-The Mk3 Toyota Prius was powered by new 1.8-litre petrol engine, a significant improvement on the 1.5-litre that went before.
-Importantly, that means the engine doesn’t need to work as hard at higher speeds, so Toyota claimed a 10% improvement on an A-road or motorway cruise.
-Overall, the Prius can return an official figure of 72.4mpg – although 50-60mpg is more common in the real world.
-Its CO2 figure of 89g/km means it’s exempt from road tax too.
+The Toyota Prius Mk3 is powered by a 1.8-litre petrol engine that was newly introduced for this model.
+It was a major upgrade on the 1.5-litre that came before.
+Greater power means it doesn't have to work as hard at higher speeds, so Toyota reckons it's 10% more efficient at motorway or A-road cruising speeds.
+Officially, this Prius can return over 72mpg fuel economy, although something like 50 or 60mpg is more common in the real world.
+Its CO2 figure of 89g/km means it’s exempt from road tax, too.

 The standard hybrid Prius is able to manage a couple of miles using its battery alone at the most.
 It’s more there to provide the petrol engine with extra oomph, helping to eke out every extra mile per gallon.
 Should that be a deal-breaker, a plug-in hybrid version went on sale in 2012, boasting an all-electric range of about 14 miles and CO2 emissions of just 49g/km.
 It was a slow-seller and the majority of used Prius models are the standard hybrid.

 The Mk3 Prius launched in 2009 in T3, T4 and T Spirit trims, all of which were pretty well equipped, although later that year an LED Tech Pack was available as an option, with automatically-operating LED headlights.

 In June 2010, a small number of plug-in hybrid version arrived in the UK as part of a trial, but were used for demonstration purposes, rather than for customer orders.
 A month later, a Safety Pack option was made available which featured autonomous emergency braking, and are worth seeking out on the used market.